Cjiangha/Cjiangha/README.md

 ### Hi there 👋
 I'm Cjiang

-- 🔭 I’m currently working on Wechat before
+- 🔭 I worked on Wechat before
 - 🌱 I’m currently learning Taro + Vue3 , blender ......
 - 🤔 I’m looking for help with the wechat groups or the QQ groups or friends,they can provide me a thinking
 - 📫 How to reach me: QQ 445620536